 NASA (as well as popular radio ham journals) even sold documents showing you how to do it, such as this one.
-The images were used in many journals and research programmes, and no-
+The images were used in many journals and research programmes, even daily newspapers and no-

 The quick answer is: they couldn’t and didn’t.
 They were relying on ground and atmospheric data to predict the track of the hurricane, there is no way they could predict that it would end up in that shape.